o0Adrian/flet-mvc/README.md

     *These method names are not official and will be part of the datapoints methods.

-    Maybe some styling maybe, and pretty much everything realted to DataTables.
+    Also some styling maybe, and pretty much everything realted to DataTables.
 4. **The Depancy Graph update**: This will be the biggest update and may take months of develoment.
 Were datapoints can depend on other datapoints (without the need of being ref objects) and can automatically affect the node/root values whenever the leaf changes.
-This will mark the era of the flet-mvc v1.0.0
+This will mark the era of the flet-mvc v1.0.0 (in the meantime use refs/datapoints for simple dependancies)

 - **bug-fixes-updates**: simple bug-fixes, better typing exceptions, etc...